Root Canal Therapy

 At the center of your tooth is pulp.
 Pulp is a collection of blood vessels that helps to build the surrounding tooth.
 Infection of the pulp can be caused by trauma to the tooth, deep decay, cracks and chips, or repeated dental procedures.
 Symptoms of the infection can be identified as visible injury or swelling of the tooth, sensitivity to temperature or pain in the tooth and gums.

 If you experience any of these symptoms, your dentist will most likely recommend non-surgical treatment to eliminate the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This therapy usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
 Success for root canal treatment occurs in about 90% of cases.
 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
 We use local anesthesia to eliminate discomfort.
 In addition, we will provide nitrous oxide analgesia if indicated.
 You will be able to drive home after your treatment, and you probably will be comfortable returning to your normal routine.

 In some cases you may be referred to an endodontist (a dentist specializing in root canal therapy) for your root canal diagnosis and treatment.
 In such cases, the endodontist will make recommendations as how to proceed after their necessary treatment.

-After your root canal has been performed Dr. Ronald G. Zastrow or Dr. Ryan G. Zastrow will help you decide what type of restoration is necessary to protect your tooth.
+After your root canal has been performed Dr. Ryan G. Zastrow or Dr. Darcy B. Rehn will help you decide what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
 If a problem does occur please contact your endodontist or our office for further guidance.